Provable Meta-Learning with Low-Rank Adaptations: Main Results

-If $g(\balpha ; \z) < 0$ we are done.
-Else, the same analysis from Case 1 will show that $\grad g(\bar{\balpha};\z) \neq \0$, so there exists $\bar{\balpha}$ in an infinitesimal neighborhood around $\balpha$ where $g(\bar{\balpha}\:;\z) < 0$. \end{proofsketch} \textbf{Summary.} We have shown that when $T=2$, any optimization algorithm for finding an SOSP will find a global minimum of the meta-objective \eqref{eq:f}.
+When $T=2$, local optimization algorithms for finding SOSPs, such as perturbed gradient descent and cubic-regularized Newton method, can efficiently minimize the meta-learning objective.
 Surprisingly, when there are three or more tasks, numerical experiments (see Appendix \ref{app:spurious-min}) show that adversarially picking $\Uts$ can result in specific instantiations of \eqref{eq:f} with spurious local minima.
 In the next section, we perform extensive numerical experiments for various values of $T$ which show that these spurious minima are almost never found in practice and vanilla gradient descent is sufficient to minimize \eqref{eq:f}.